matu6968/m5burner/README.md

 ```
 ## License
 Due to the client having independent changes from the official version, it is under the MIT license.

-(This does not cover images and icons used within this repository which are still M5Stack property.)
+### ⚠️ Warning: This does not cover images and icons used within this repository which are still M5Stack property.

 For 3rd party libraries: see LICENSE-3rd-party

 ## USB Device Access Setup